marius-duvillard/marius-duvillard.github.io/_pages/about.md

 - **Data Assimilation**: Advanced techniques for integrating data into simulations.
 - **Solid Mechanics**: Innovative approaches to understanding and simulating solid mechanics.
-- **Machine Learning & Data-Driven Methods**: Applying ML and data-driven techniques to mechanical modeling.
+- **Machine Learning & Data-Driven Methods**: Applying ML and data-driven techniques to mechanical modeling in the paradigm of SciML.

 📚 [**Publications and Research**](publications/): Discover my contributions to numerical simulation, machine learning, and data assimilation.